bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 3. Select “ANY OF THE FOLLOWING RULES” as rules for match.
 4. Select “Match Instances in Compartment ID” as attribute.
-5. Now paste the Compartment OCID noted before & click on Add Rule.
+5. Now paste the Compartment OCID noted before and click on Add Rule.

 ![](./images/image13_24.png "")